Garðar, Greenland

 Garðar was the seat of the bishop in the Norse settlements in Greenland.
-It is a Latin Catholic titular see, and was the first Catholic diocese established in the Americas.
+It was the first Catholic diocese established in the Americas and is now a Latin Catholic titular see.

 Diocese

 The sagas tell that Sokki Þórisson, a wealthy farmer of the Brattahlíð area, launched the idea of a separate bishop for Greenland in the early 12th century and got the approval of the Norwegian King Sigurd I Magnusson 'the Crusader' (1103–1130).
 Most of the clergy came from Norway.